Designing Chatbots That Delight: Blending AI and UX for Smooth Chats

 • Error handling: Does the bot recover gracefully when it doesn’t understand?

-Alan Cooper, in About Face: The Essentials of Interaction Design, reminds us: the best digital tools “stay invisible.”
-The less a user notices the underlying system and the more it feels like a natural conversation, the stronger the UX.
+Alan Cooper reminds us: the best digital tools “stay invisible.”
+The less a user notices the system and the more it feels like a natural conversation, the stronger the UX.
+Learn how design systems can enhance consistency across chatbot interfaces.

 The Two Faces of Chatbots